andreekeberg/andreekeberg/README.md

-### Hi there 👋
+### Hey there 👋

 My name is André.
-I’m a freelancing web developer, creative, and maker of open source projects, living in Malmö, Sweden.
+I’m a freelance web developer, creative, and maker of open source projects, based in Malmö, Sweden.

 Get in touch with me at hello@andreekeberg.se